didyeahrock/TP6/README.md

 The choice to keep an autosigned certificate and not to use tools such as letsencrypt or certbot can be justified because we do not use any public domain name.

 ### users and passwords
-GLPI Database : user : glpi / password : password
+GLPI Database : user : glpi / password : glpi
 MariaDB : root / P@ssw0rd

 ### installation-prerequis.py